 Can you imagine how much damage has been done to my landscaping?
 It will be another two dozen turns just to get everything back in order.
 I will have to rainproof the hex a bit after this.

 I created sixteen Clay Pigeons and sent them out to survey the area.
 My map was over a thousand turns old.
 Things must have changed to some degree.
 Each hex will be thoroughly surveyed.

-I am considering focusing on each hex as they are surveyed to add my bonus to the search.
+What if I focused on each hex as they are scouted to add my bonus to the search?
 That would take a great deal of time.
 I have the time to spend though.

 Sir Edelbert Spore began each day by witnessing and reflecting on the great cleansing that happened, usually, at the start of local turn.
 Turn 1413 was a rare exception.
 Local turn started and the sun rose into the sky without Edelbert’s turn beginning.
 This had happened a few times and it meant that a sided unit was going to enter the hex sometime that turn.